nathsou/smb/README.md

 - [x] Static translation of the disassembly to low-level C
 - [x] PPU & APU emulation layers
 - [x] Convert subroutines to C functions
+- [x] Convert most gotos to if statements
 - [ ] Remove unused flag updates
 - [ ] Replace PPU with direct draw calls
 - [ ] Manually rewrite portions of the code to higher level C